CBD Oil

 Does CBD Hemp Flower Get You High?

 To put that in perspective, a standard king-sized one-gram joint of hemp shouldn’t contain more than 3mg of delta-9 THC.
-Some states have also further defined hemp as containing no more than 1% of total THC by dry weight— 10mg in our example— an important distinction we’ll break down in just a sec.
+Some states have also further defined hemp as containing no more than 1% of total THC by dry weight— 10mg in our example— an important distinction we’ll break down shortly.

-The total THC rules have been introduced in a handful of states and there’s a movement to add this to the federal definition.
-That’s because the Farm Bill definition of hemp is written so specifically, that folks in the cannabis and hemp industry have found countless workarounds in order to sell higher-THC flowers online.
+Some lawmakers have introduced total THC rules in a handful of states.
+There is a growing movement on the federal level to make this change, too.
+That’s because the 2018 Farm Bill definition of hemp is written so specifically that folks in the cannabis and hemp industry exploit workarounds in order to sell high-THC flowers online.

 Delta-8 THC flower is one such example.
-Delta-8 THC is not a cannabinoid that commonly appears in nature though it does induce the same psychoactive effects as delta-9 THC.
-Delta-8 hemp flower producers first must wash pure CBD isolate in an acetate acid bath to make delta-8 THC distillate which they then spray over hemp flower.
+It is not a cannabinoid that commonly appears in nature, though it does induce the same psychoactive effects as delta-9 THC.
+Delta-8 hemp flower producers first must wash pure CBD isolate in an acetate acid bath to make delta-8 THC distillate, which they then spray over hemp flower.
+Because delta-8 and delta-9 THC aren’t the same, it’s in a legal gray area.

-Another high-THC flower you may find online is called THCa flower.
-THCa is short for delta-9 tetrahydrocannabinol acid, is the acidic precursor molecule to delta-9 THC.
+You may also find THCa flowers online.
+THCa is short for tetrahydrocannabinolic acid and is the precursor molecule to delta-9 THC.
 When you buy recreational marijuana, you’re buying THCa-rich flower and converting the THCa into active THC when you decarboxylate it with heat via smoking it.
-By marketing THCa flower as a “hemp flower,” cultivators have found a very semantic work around the spirit of the 2018 Farm Bill.
+By marketing THCa flower as a “hemp flower,” cultivators have found a semantic work around the spirit of the 2018 Farm Bill.

 Is Hemp Flower Safe?

-CBD has been found to be non-toxic to humans, even in cases of extreme dosing.8 No fatalities have been attributed to CBD ingestion.
-The World Health Organization in a 2017 memo, said that “CBD exhibits no effects indicative of abuse or dependence potential.”10 CBD is neither toxic nor is it habit-forming, though it does have some side effects.
+Many studies have found CBD to be nontoxic to humans, even in cases of extreme dosing.8 No fatalities have been attributed to CBD.
+The World Health Organization, in a 2017 memo, said, “CBD exhibits no effects indicative of abuse or dependence potential.”10 CBD is neither toxic nor habit-forming, though it does have some side effects.

-A 2017 issue of Cannabis and Cannabinoid Research discussed the side effects of CBD use.9 The most common included,
+A 2017 issue of Cannabis and Cannabinoid Research discussed the side effects of CBD use.9 The most common include,

 CBD hemp flower can also interact with certain medications.
 If you are taking medications, you should consult with a health professional before using CBD hemp flower.